We will help your family receive the support you want, when it is needed.

 How do I get help for my family?

-If more than one professional is supporting you and your family, one will act as the lead.
+If multiple professionals are supporting you and your family, one will act as the lead.
 They will keep you informed, listen to your views and support you.
 They will then feedback to other professionals and services that are providing ongoing support.

 What we do with your information